ishotjr/thingscon-salon/thingscon-salon.md

 TODO: https://dev.fitbit.com/images/blog/20180124/180124.Rem%20Tweet-Blog-Hero-a020c32da71df20c5e3c3d66290774aa.jpg

 ### a new hope...
 Note: this is where we got a bit lucky.
-I've tried not to include names for the most part, since there are far too many contributors to list, but Katharine deserves special mention.
+I've tried not to include names in this presentation for the most part, since there are far too many contributors to list, but Katharine deserves special mention.
 The developer of CloudPebble, which was eventually acquired by Pebble (along with KB herself!) had been active in discussions since the beginning of Rebble, but ended up almost single-handedly taking on the task of recreating the necessary web services.
 With her [smart glasses project at Intel having been shut down](https://www.theverge.com/2018/4/18/17255354/intel-vaunt-shut-down), along with its parent division (another scoop by The Information!), she had a little time on her hands until her new position at Google started, which lined up perfectly with Pebble's web services' impending doom.
 TODO: https://pbs.twimg.com/profile_images/1054087765690744832/_o743J4b_400x400.jpg

 ### the Rebble Alliance